Replicable Bandits: Replicable Stochastic Linear Bandits

 where $C > 0$ is an absolute numerical constant, and its running time is polynomial in $d, K, T$ and $1/\rho$. \end{theorem}

-Note that the best known non-reproducible algorithm achieves an upper bound of $\wt{O}(\sqrt{dT \log(K)})$ and, hence, our algorithm incurs a reproducibility overhead of order $K^2/\rho^2$.
+Note that the best known non-replicable algorithm achieves an upper bound of $\wt{O}(\sqrt{dT \log(K)})$ and, hence, our algorithm incurs a replicability overhead of order $K^2/\rho^2$.
 The intuition behind the proof is similar to the multi-armed bandit setting in \Cref{sec:reproducible multi-armed bandits improved algorithm}.